DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 If the response has the TC flag set, the client MUST:

 1. send the query again using TCP {{!RFC7766}}
-2. set the new minimum query length as:

-`<min-query-len> ::= min(<min-query-len> + 64, <max-query-len>)`
+2. update its future UDP padding target if its local size estimator indicates that larger UDP queries would have avoided truncation

-`<min-query-len>` denotes the minimum permitted length for a client query, including padding.
-That value MUST be capped so that the full length of a DNSCrypt packet doesn't exceed the maximum size required by the transport layer.
+`<min-query-len>` MUST be capped so that the full length of a DNSCrypt packet does not exceed the maximum size supported by the transport path.
+A client MAY increase or decrease this value over time.
+The adjustment algorithm is implementation-defined.

-The client MAY decrease `<min-query-len>`, but the length MUST remain a multiple of 64 bytes.

 While UDP queries require careful length management due to truncation concerns, TCP queries follow different padding rules due to the reliable nature of the transport.